kayla-manning/election-analysis-2020/posts/economy.md

 The unprecedented economic situation brought by COVID-19 makes economic data less reliable when predicting this 2020 election.
 On top of the unusual circumstances of 2020, forecasters must work with a limited sample size in less unusual election years as well.
 While the US has only held 58 presidential elections in its history, the GDP data dates back to 1947 and only accounts for 18 elections.
 Exploring individual subcategories, such as incumbency status in Model 1, only exacerbates this issue.

 It is not reasonable to wish for a larger sample size to improve the models presented.
 However, adding non-economic variables to the model in future weeks will lead to a more realistic look at the outcome of the 2020 election.
-Even in years without such economic volatility, most election forecasters incorporated a mixture of political and economic indicators in their models.[^3]
+Even in years without such economic volatility, most election forecasts incorporate a mixture of political and economic indicators in their models.[^3]